LAST UPDATED ON March 8, 2023

 Grasshopper vs. Nextiva

-- Grasshopper is geared towards small teams with lighter workflows.
-If you want something more out of your VoIP, such as video calls or call recording, consider Nextiva
+• Grasshopper is aimed at small teams with simpler workflows.
+If you want to get more out of your VoIP, such as video calls or call recording, consider Nextiva.

-- Unlike Nextiva, Grasshopper leave out many essential integrations
+• Unlike Nextiva, Grasshopper doesn’t have many essential integrations.

 Vonage

-Vonage Business has all the key VoIP features such as unlimited calls and instant messaging in all plans for U.S. numbers, a 99.999% uptime guarantee, and a call continuity feature for offices with glitchy internet.
+Vonage Business offers all the key VoIP features like unlimited calling and instant messaging on all plans for U.S. numbers, a 99.999% uptime guarantee, and a call continuity feature for offices with glitchy internet.

 Best Vonage Features